 A Sundaland clouded leopard (Neofelis diardi) belongs to the class of mammals from the Neofelis genus of the Felidae family.

 The population size of Sundaland clouded leopards is no more than 10,000 in the world.
 They are listed as Vulnerable by the IUCN Red List and are often hunted for their coat or body parts.

 Sunda clouded leopards (Neofelis diardi) primarily live in dense forests but are also found in other habitats such as hilly areas and low rainforests.
 Sometimes, this species can be found living near human settlements due to rapid habitat loss.
-They are more common six times more common in Borneo than Sumatra and they like trees overhanging cliffs.
+They are more common six times more common in Borneo than in Sumatra and they like trees overhanging cliffs.
 They do not descend to the ground very often and are seen commuting on top of tree canopies.

 The Sunda clouded leopard (Neofelis diardi) is generally a solitary animal and moves during the night.
 These cats are only seen together during the breeding season.

 The average lifespan of a Sunda clouded leopard (Neofelis diardi) species can range from 11 to 17 years.